Supplementary data: Manitoba

 Topic: Increasing support to help patients navigate the system

-Title of image: Percentage of rural/remote Manitobans living with cancer who accessed CancerCare Manitoba’s Navigation Services in 2019
+Title of image: Percentage of rural/remote Manitobans living with cancer who accessed CancerCare Manitoba’s Navigation Services, by fiscal year

 Data source: Provincial cancer agencies and programs